Who is who on the DUP appointed panel which is assessing the Windsor Framework?

-Windsor Framework and Northern Ireland Protocol: Who is who on DUP leader Sir Jeffrey Donaldson's consultative group to assess EU-UK agreement?
+Windsor Framework and Northern Ireland Protocol: Who is who on DUP leader Sir Jeffrey Donaldson's consultative group to assess EU-UK agreement - and what have they said about the Protocol?

 DUP leader Sir Jeffrey Donaldson has appointed a party panel to assess the Windsor Framework.